tilemill-project/tilemill/_posts/docs/crashcourse/0202-07-01-exporting.md

   ![](/tilemill/assets/pages/exporting-9.png)

 ### Congragulations!
 You have completed your first map in TileMill!
-Take advantage of our **free 7-day hosting** on MapBox by [uploading it to TileStream](http://tiles.mapbox.com/upload/create/).
+Take advantage of our **free 7-day hosting** by [uploading it to MapBox](http://tiles.mapbox.com/upload/create/).

 {% include nextup.html %}